alamgirqazi/blog/quotes.md

 <p class="message">

-The learning of life is about what to avoid.
+"The learning of life is about what to avoid."
-~ Nassem Taleb
+~ Nassem Nicholas Taleb
 </p>

 <br>